pyiron/pyiron_module_template/README.md

 and
 [pyiron_contrib](https://github.com/pyiron/pyiron_contrib).

 Within this repository, the new module is called `pyiron_module` which should be renamed to `pyiron_IntendedModuleName`.
+This can be easily achieved by modifying and running the update_module_name.sh script.

 We usually collect all files relevant for the continuous integration (CI) pipelines in `.ci_support`, while the actual CI workflows are handled by GitHub and stored in `.github`.